 Areas of Expertise: Economics of education; School testing and quality; Access to postsecondary education; Federal and international fiscal policy; Monetary policy and inflation;

 Biography: David Johnson is Professor of Economics at Wilfrid Laurier University.
-Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education. ?
+Professor Johnson's areas of specialty are macroeconomics, international finance and, more recently, the economics of education. ?